Manelisi-Developer/Manelisi-Developer/README.md

 You can reach out to me through my phone number +27782826431 or my email "manelisi.motha.developer@gmail.com"

-I am a Python,Javascript expert and i recently got into using PyQt for my projects.
+I am a Python and Javascript expert